 Description

-Outbuilding to Sir John Harington's manor, now an outbuilding and village hall.
-Late C16 - early C17.
-Rubble with freestone dressings; pantiled roof with coped gable end and finial.
-2 storeys.
-The west elevation has two C19 2-light casement windows on the ground floor and two 2-light casements in ovolo moulded mullions and surrounds on first floor.
-The gable end has a plank door in a chamfered and 4-centre headed surround on the ground floor; an external flight of steps leads up to a later door and the remains of another casement window with an ovolo moulded surround, all under a relieving arch; 2-light casement above and a cross-loop window on the apex.
-(J. Edgar and R. Iles, Bristol Archaeological Research Group Review No. 2, 1981).
+On the west elevation, there are two 19th-century two-light casement windows on the ground floor, and two more two-light casements with ovolo moulded mullions and surrounds on the first floor.
+The gable end includes a plank door set in a chamfered and four-centre headed surround on the ground floor.
+An external flight of steps leads up to a later door and the remains of another casement window, which also has an ovolo moulded surround, all situated under a relieving arch.
+Above, there is a two-light casement and a cross-loop window at the apex.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.